Cava de' Tirreni

 Cava de' Tirreni (/it/; Cilentan: A Càva) is a city and comune in the region of Campania, Italy, in the province of Salerno, 10 km northwest of the town of Salerno.
 It lies in a richly cultivated valley surrounded by wooded hills, and is a popular tourist resort.
 The abbey of La Trinità della Cava is located there.

 Geography

 Cava de' Tirreni panorama from Mount Saint Liberatore.

 Overview

 Cava de' Tirreni lies among the hills close to the Tyrrhenian Sea, 5 km north of the Amalfi Coast and serving in practice as its northern gateway.
 The inhabited area is 198 m above sea level, in a valley situated between two mountain groups: the Lattari Mountains (which separate Cava from the Amalfi Coast) to the west and the Picentini Mountains to the east.
-Many of Cava's citizens reside in the hills surrounding the town.

 Cava is bordered to the north by Nocera Superiore, Roccapiemonte and Mercato San Severino; to the east by Baronissi, Pellezzano and Salerno; to the south by Vietri sul Mare and Maiori; and to the west by Tramonti.
-The town is a link between the geographical area of Agro Nocerino Sarnese (flat, with an agricultural and industrial economy) and the Sorrento Peninsula (mountainous, with an economy based on tourism).